 For very young guests, avoid hot liquids and introduce them to a refreshing cup of iced tea.
 Simply make a normal pot of tea, steeping the teabags for five minutes before adding sugar and lemon to taste.
 Then pour in to a pitcher and leave in the fridge to chill for two to three hours.
 Make sure older children are supervised with hot liquids as they might need help with pouring.

 Collect up all the money that was raised from your party and get in touch with SPANA – we’ll help you find the easiest way to donate it to our projects that help make lives better for tens of thousands of working animals around the world.
-Find more decorations and ideas from our annual World Tea Party day here.
+Find more decorations and ideas from our annual World Tea Party day, including hosting a British tea party.